SyedMuzammiluddin/apnaycollege/README.md

 # apnaycollege
-this is the place where i am mastering the VCS and Github Author Syed Muzammiluddin
+this is the place where i am mastering the VCS and Github <br> Author Syed Muzammiluddin